Coronavirus (COVID-19) Update

 When you get a second property, you'll keep getting any existing relief on your main property for 12 months.

 The policy contains details of the various reliefs that can be applied along with how those reliefs are calculated and appeal processes.
-The policy also reflects the changes introduced as a result of the Spring Budget 2017, approved by Cabinet on 18 October 2017, and further amended 14 February 2018.
+The policy also reflects the changes introduced as a result of the measures brought in to support businessses in the Covid-19 pandemic.

 Supporting Small Businesses